galaxyproject/galaxy-hub/content/events/2021-11-metabolomics/index.md

 **Zoom Link**

-This Galaxy Metabolomics Community call will be held aa November at 14:00 CET.
+This Galaxy Metabolomics Community call will be held 25 November at 14:00 CET.

 Please join us.